Dolly Cifuentes Villa

-Dolly de Jesus Cifuentes Villa, born 14 June 1964, is a drug trafficker from Medellín, Colombia, associated with the Sinaloa Cartel of Mexico.
+Dolly de Jesús Cifuentes Villa, born 14 June 1964, is a drug trafficker from Medellín, Colombia, associated with the Sinaloa Cartel of Mexico.
 She was arrested and extradited to the United States in August 2012.
 Villa was sentenced to five years in prison in January 2014 for conspiracy to import and manufacture cocaine and subsequently released in 2015 after serving two years in prison in Colombia and three in the United States.

 Personal life

 Very little is known about Villa's early life.
-Villa is part of a drug trafficking family known as the Cifuentes Villa clan or the Cifuentes-Villa Drug Trafficking Organization.
+She is part of a drug trafficking family known as the Cifuentes Villa clan or the Cifuentes-Villa Drug Trafficking Organization.
 Originally, the clan was led by three of Villa's brothers.
 Francisco Cifuentes Villa was a pilot for Pablo Escobar with assets estimated at over US$200 million before his death.
 Fernando Cifuentes Villa was associated with the Cali Cartel before his death.
 The third, Jorge Milton Cifuentes Villa, was arrested in Venezuela in 2012.
 It is unknown if Villa has a husband.